Online Colleges in Utah

 Online education allows students to complete coursework at their convenience, working around a family, career or other responsibilities, and without regard for their location.

-As of 2012, according to a report by the NCES, 22% of college students in Utah were enrolled exclusively in online courses – nearly twice the national average.
-Another 12.2% were enrolled in a combination of online and on-campus courses.
+As of 2018, according to a report by the NCES, 40.2% of college students in Utah were enrolled exclusively in online courses – far more than in most states.
+Another 15.5% were enrolled in a combination of online and on-campus courses.
 Those numbers have continued to rise as schools have increased their online offerings.

 In 2014 the University of Utah developed the “UOnline Initiative” with the goal of providing greater scheduling flexibility to help more students graduate on time.
 The initiative aimed to provide several new fully online and hybrid programs.
-Today, the University of Utah’s online program is one of the most impressive around, having been recognized by U.S. News and World Reports in their 2018 Best Online Graduate Education Programs, Best Online MBA Programs, Best Online Graduate Nursing Programs and Best Online Bachelor’s Programs.
-Their online undergraduate degree programs now include Economics; Family, Community and Human Development; Nursing; Parks Recreation and Tourism; Psychology; and Social Work.
+Today, the University of Utah’s online program is one of the most impressive around and offers undergraduate and graduate degrees in popular fields like nursing, social work, business and more.

-Another impressive online program can be found at Utah State University (USU), which was ranked fifth among U.S. News and World Reports’ Best Online Bachelor’s Programs of 2018 and fifth in Best Online Graduate Education Programs of 2018.
-USU’s online program began in 1997, and today offers over 30 fully online degrees and programs to students in nearly all 50 states.
+Another impressive online program can be found at Utah State University (USU), which was ranked among U.S. News and World Reports’ Best Online Bachelor’s Programs, Best Online Master’s in Education Programs, and Best Online MBA Programs.
+USU’s digital education program began in 1995, and today they offer over 60 online degrees and certification programs to students in nearly all 50 states.

 Scholarships and Financial Aid in Utah